yanxiao6/InputReflector-release/README.md

 # InputReflector

-Code and extra results release of the paper "Generalizing Neural Networks by Reflecting Deviating Data in Production".
+Code release of the paper "Generalizing Neural Networks by Reflecting Deviating Data in Production".

 ## Introduction